Oil and Gas Workers Calling for Protections against Coronavirus

 Noting the “well-documented COVID-19 risks faced by oil and gas industry workers and the communities with which they interact,” the coalition then requested that the Department of the Interior, the U.S. Coast Guard, and the U.S. Occupational Health and Safety Department start to investigate and report on coronavirus testing and infection rates amongst onshore and offshore oil and gas workers within national jurisdiction.

-They also requested that these groups implement coronavirus response plans to protect both oil and gas workers and residents living in close proximity to oil and gas sites, and that they monitor and report on said plans’ implementation and progress regularly.
-They want to make sure that these companies are doing everything they can to mitigate the risk of employees contracting this deadly virus, from reducing the amount of people onsite at any given time, providing personal protective equipment (PPE), ventilators, and testing kits, and allowing for a more socially-distanced workplace environment.
+They also requested that these groups implement coronavirus response plans to protect both oil and gas workers and residents living in close proximity to oil and gas sites and that they monitor and report on said plans’ implementation and progress regularly.
+They want to make sure that these companies are doing everything they can to mitigate the risk of employees contracting this deadly virus, by reducing the number of people on-site at any given time, providing personal protective equipment (PPE), ventilators, and testing kits, and allowing for a more socially-distanced workplace environment.

 In addition, the coalition wanted to secure OSHA’s definition of work-related exposures, saying that they wanted more clarity on what specifically counts as a “work-related” exposure.
 Currently, the outline suggests that employers are only responsible for recording cases of COVID-19 if the case is work-related; the groups are requesting that the exposures to COVID-19 be defined as “work-related” when two or more workers are infected.